Vonage/vonage-cli/README.md

 ## Install and Run from Source

-Clone the repository to your local machine and then:
+Clone the repository to your local machine.

+This repository requires `lerna` to be installed globally.
+To do that:
+* Run `npm -i -g lerna`

+Next, install dependencies and run lerna:

 * Run `npm install`
 * Run `lerna bootstrap`